 - 1 cup cooked freekeh or other whole grain (brown rice, farro, etc), prepared according to package directions

 - 1 medium mango peeled and cut into 1-inch diced pieces (about ¾ cup)

 - ½ cup red grapes sliced in half

 - 1 medium cucumber peeled, seeded, and cut into 1-inch diced pieces

 - 3 cups baby salad greens

 - ½ teaspoon minced fresh ginger

 - 2 tablespoons mayonnaise

-Add the turkey thighs and turn so that both sides are coated with the yogurt marinade.
+- Add the turkey pieces and turn so that both sides are coated with the yogurt marinade.

 Want more recipe inspiration?
 Check out the many ways you can Serve Turkey this summer, and follow the National Turkey Federation on Facebook and Twitter, for tips, turkey-prep videos, and healthy recipes you can enjoy all year long.